Imidacloprid: Biochemistry

-Health effects

-The effects of imidacloprid on human health depend on the dose, duration, and frequency of exposure.
-The effects may also depend on the health of a person and environmental factors.
-People who might orally ingest acute amounts would experience emesis, diaphoresis, drowsiness and disorientation.
-This would need to be intentional since a large amount would need to be ingested to experience a toxic reaction.

 Toxicology

 Based on laboratory rat studies, imidacloprid is rated as "moderately toxic" on an acute oral basis to mammals and low toxicity on a dermal basis by the World Health Organization and the United States Environmental Protection Agency (class II or III, requiring a "Warning" or "Caution" label).
 It is rated as an "unlikely" carcinogen and as weakly mutagenic by the U.S. EPA (group E).
 It is not listed for reproductive or developmental toxicity, but is listed on EPA's Tier 1 Screening Order for chemicals to be tested under the Endocrine Disruptor Screening Program (EDSP).
 Tolerances for imidacloprid residues in food range from 0.02 mg/kg in eggs to 3.0 mg/kg in hops.

 Mammals

 Imidacloprid and its nitrosoimine metabolite (WAK 3839) have been well studied in rats, mice and dogs.

 In dogs the LD50 is 450 mg/kg of body weight (i.e., in any sample of medium-sized dogs weighing 13 kg, half of them would be killed after consuming 5,850 mg of imidacloprid, or about 1/5th of an ounce).
-The acute inhalation LD50 in rats was not reached at the greatest attainable concentrations, 69 milligrams per cubic meter of air as an aerosol, and 5,323 mg a.i./m3 of air as a dust.
+The acute inhalation LD50 in rats was not reached at the greatest attainable concentrations, 69 milligrams per cubic meter of air as an aerosol, and 5,323 mg a.i./m3 of air as dust.

 In mammals, the primary effects following acute high-dose oral exposure to imidacloprid are mortality, transient cholinergic effects (dizziness, apathy, locomotor effects, labored breathing) and transient growth retardation.
 Exposure to high doses may be associated with degenerative changes in the testes, thymus, bone marrow and pancreas.
 Cardiovascular and hematological effects have also been observed at higher doses.

 The primary effects of longer term, lower-dose exposure to imidacloprid are on the liver, thyroid, and body weight (reduction).
 Low- to mid-dose oral exposures have been associated with reproductive toxicity, developmental retardation and neurobehavioral deficits in rats and rabbits.
 Imidacloprid is neither carcinogenic in laboratory animals nor mutagenic in standard laboratory assays.

 It is not irritating to eyes or skin in rabbits and guinea pigs.

+In humans, similar effects are expected.
+Primary effects following acute oral ingestion include emesis, diaphoresis, drowsiness and disorientation.